Naval Support Activity Hampton Roads: Naval Support Activity Hampton Roads - Portsmouth

 In 2011, the Chief of Naval Operations directed the Bureau of Medicine and Surgery (BUMED) to transfer control of the base to CNIC, which subsequently assigned it to Navy Region Mid-Atlantic and to NSA Hampton Roads.
 NSAHR assumed installation control on October 1, 2011 and now provides all base operation support services (such as security/police services, housing, and Morale, Welfare and Recreation to the installation.
 Prior to that, NMCP personnel and contract staff had been performing most of the duties.

 Naval Support Activity Northwest Annex

 Naval Support Activity Northwest Annex is located in rural southern Chesapeake, Virginia on the border of North Carolina.
 Approximately 2/3 of the land is located in Virginia, while the remaining 1/3 is in North Carolina.
-It provides support to the eleven tenant commands, the largest of which is the Naval Consolidated Brig, Chesapeake.
+It provides support to the eleven tenant commands, the largest of which is the Naval Consolidated Brig, Chesapeake (NAVCONBRIG Chesapeake) or the Joint Regional Correctional Facility Mid-Atlantic.
+The brig is a military prison, serving as Building 500 of the Northwest Annex of NSA Hampton Roads.

 History

 In May 1955, the U.S. Naval Radio Station was activated to serve as a receiving facility for naval activities in the Norfolk area.
 After years of operating and functioning as a naval radio station, in September 1970, the Naval Radio Station Northwest became a component activity of the Naval Communication Station Norfolk.
 In 1975, the Naval Security Group Activity Northwest was established.
 Since 1975, the base has continued to change, but it still hosts an interesting and diverse group of tenant commands and personnel.